OctopusDeploy/docs/docs/installation/octopus-in-container/octopus-server-container-linux.md

 ## Configuration

 :::warning
-**Please check that your existing authentication provider is supported by our Linux Container [Authentication provider list](/docs/security/authentication/auth-provider-compatibility.md)**
+Support for authentication providers differs depending on how you host Octopus Server.
+Please see our [authentication provider compatibility section](/docs/security/authentication/auth-provider-compatibility.md) to ensure any existing authentication provider is supported when running Octopus in a Linux Container.
 :::

 When running an Octopus Server Image, the following values can be provided to configure the running Octopus Server instance.